PrefectHQ/prefect/README.md

 You now have a process running locally that is looking for scheduled deployments!
 Additionally you can run your workflow manually from the UI or CLI.
 You can even run deployments in response to [events](https://docs.prefect.io/latest/automate/?utm_source=oss&utm_medium=oss&utm_campaign=oss_gh_repo&utm_term=none&utm_content=none).

+> [!NOTE]
+> To explore different infrastructure options for your workflows, check out the documentation on [deployments](https://docs.prefect.io/v3/deploy/index).

 ## Prefect Cloud

 Prefect Cloud provides workflow orchestration for the modern data enterprise.
 By automating over 200 million data tasks monthly, Prefect empowers diverse organizations — from Fortune 50 leaders such as Progressive Insurance to innovative disruptors such as Cash App — to increase engineering productivity, reduce pipeline errors, and cut data workflow compute costs.